 The host’s rates range from $0.88 per year for domains such as .us, .men, .faith, and .cricket to $8.88 per year or domains such as .com.
 However, there are more costly domains that cost up to $2,488 per year for domains such as .security.
 In addition, the company also offers additional features like free domain parking, free email forwarding, and free web redirection.

-1 and 1 is yet another reliable domain registrar which, apart from having a great reputation, also offers the cheapest plans in town.
-Rates range from $0.99 to $2.99 on your first year to $14.99 per year for every other year after that, which is pretty cheap considering you’re also getting private domain registration, a free SSL certification, a free email account, DNS management, and unlimited email forwarding for the price.
+1&1 IONOS is yet another reliable domain registrar which, apart from having a great reputation, also offers the cheapest plans in town.
+Their rates range from $0.99 to $2.99 on your first year to $14.99 per year for every other year after that, which is pretty cheap considering you’re also getting private domain registration, a free SSL certification, a free email account, DNS management, and unlimited email forwarding for the price.

 Name.com is a dependable domain name registrar committed to providing top-level domains.
 They offer multiple plans for web hosting and domain hosting as well as additional features like WHOIS Privacy Protection for as low as $10.99 per year.

 SiteGround is one of the most popular hosting providers, and we rank it as the #1 Canadian web host (so perhaps we’re a bit biased).
 However… they make it a simple and user-friendly platform for domain name search, management, and transfer of domain names, as well as domain-name registration.

 Given that most people curious about domain prices want to build a website on top of their new domain, it makes sense to include SiteGround in this list.
 Here’s the good part: when you buy any hosting package from SiteGround, you get a domain… for free.
 Pretty sweet.